Edam Cheese Market

 The cheese trading process

-From there, the cheese is transported to the cheese store by horse and a traditional cheese carriage for "aging".
-The original "Edam cheese" is no longer made, however, as Edam was an important shipping town, cheeses shipped and traded through it are named "Edammer".
+From there, the cheese is transported to the cheese store by horse and a traditional cheese carriage for "ageing."
+The original "Edam cheese" is no longer made, however, as Edam was an important shipping town, cheeses shipped and traded through it are named "Edammer."

 Edam cheese market opening

-The opening and closing of the market happens with the traditional tolling of a bell.
+The opening and closing of the market are marked by the traditional tolling of a bell.
 This action is usually performed by an esteemed guest, for example a prominent member of a political party, an author or a representative of the sports or entertainment industry.

 More information about Edam Cheese Market